edisonguo/ml_geoglam/technical.md

 # 1. Background

-The vegetation fractional coverage provided by the [Geoglam](https://github.com/nci/geoglam) project is computed by solving a non-negative least squares (NNLS) problem given a 84-dimensional vector for each pixel of each tile of the MODIS dataset.
+The vegetation fractional coverage provided by the [Geoglam](https://github.com/nci/geoglam) project is computed by solving a non-negative least squares (NNLS) problem given a [84-dimensional vector](https://github.com/nci/geoglam/blob/master/fc_prod/main.py#L211) for each pixel of each tile of the MODIS dataset.

-Observing that taking the 84-dimensional vectors as the feature vectors and the measured fractional coverage as targets, we can re-interpret the NNLS problem into a machine learning setup.
+Observing that taking the 84-dimensional vectors as the feature vectors and the measured fractional coverage as targets, one can re-interpret the NNLS problem into a machine learning setup.
 In other words, our objective to find a function that approximates the what the NNLS outputs, where the approximator can be any family of supervised machine learning models.

 # 2. Methods

-Despite the large number of supervised machine learning methods, we choose random forest for this project.
+Despite the large number of supervised machine learning methods, random forest is chosen for this project.
 The reason is two folds:
 1. From training methodological point of view, random forest does not have many hyper-parameter to tune and is robust against overfitting.
 It also has proven track record of top results in various ML contents.
 2. From system engineering point of view, the training and inference of random forest can easily be parallelized to take advantage of many cores.